NootanR/Cquizgame/README.md

 2>APOORVA PRIYADARSHI
 3>PUSHKAR SANID

-Thank you for your support coders..
+Thank you for your support coders AND mentor -Bramhesh..